 You do not need to notify the Canadian Government when changing schools in these situations:

-- If your study program is 6 months or less.
+- Your study program is 6 months or less.

 Can I work while on a Student Visa?